Williot Swedberg

-Williot Theo Swedberg (born 1 February 2004) is a Swedish professional footballer who plays as an attacking midfielder for Celta de Vigo in La Liga.
+Williot Theo Swedberg (born 1 February 2004) is a Swedish professional footballer who plays as a left winger or attacking midfielder for La Liga club Celta de Vigo and the Sweden national team.

 Early life

 Born and primarily raised in Stockholm, Swedberg also partly lived in Valencia, Spain, during his childhood.
 He started to play youth football with local club Sickla IF.
 In 2011, at age seven, he joined the youth academy of Hammarby IF.
 In 2019, he went on trial with Premier League club Tottenham Hotspur.

 Club career

 Hammarby IF

 In 2020, Swedberg was sent on loan to Hammarby's affiliated club IK Frej in Ettan, the domestic third tier, where he made his debut in senior football.
 He began the 2021 season on loan at feeder team Hammarby TFF, also competing in Ettan.

 On 11 July 2021, Swedberg made his competitive debut for Hammarby in Allsvenskan, in a 5–1 home win against Degerfors IF, coming on from the bench in the 79th minute and scoring two minutes later.
 After his debut, Swedberg reportedly attracted interest from Danish clubs Brøndby IF and FC Midtjylland.
 On 12 August, Swedberg signed a new three-year deal until 2024 with Hammarby, his first professional contract.
 He featured in five games as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate, in which Swedberg scored).
 In the playoff, then, Hammarby was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out.
 In October 2021, Swedberg was named as one of the 60 best young talents in world football born in 2004, by the English newspaper The Guardian.

 On 23 February 2022, Swedberg was close to join Lokomotiv Moscow for a reported fee of around €4.5 million, but the deal ultimately fell through due to administrative reasons and the political instability following Russia's invasion of Ukraine.
 He had a strong start to the 2022 season, scoring five goals in the first five league fixtures, awarding him Allsvenskan Player of the Month in April.
-Swedberg featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 4–5 on penalties to Malmö FF after the game ended in a 0–0 draw.
+Swedberg featured in the final of the 2021–22 Svenska Cupen, in which Hammarby lost by 3–4 on penalties to Malmö FF after the game ended in a 0–0 draw.